microsoft/xaml-designer-extensibility/documents/xaml-suggested-actions/xaml-designer-suggested-action-provider-breakdown.md

 ### Sample Implementation

-Below is the code for a sample provider (pictured above) with comments to explain what each aspect of the class does.
+Below is the code for a sample provider ("Actions" pictured above) with comments to explain what each aspect of the class does.
 ```cs
 public class ButtonActionProvider : SuggestedActionProvider
 {